 PANGAEA® (Publishing Network for Geoscientific and Environmental Data)

 Open Access library aimed of data from earth systems research.

 Smithsonian Tropical Research Institute's (STRI) Center for Tropical Forest Science (CTFS)

 Global network of large-scale and long-term studies that monitor three million+ individual tropical trees, representing more than 6,000 tree species — nearly 10% of the world’s entire tropical tree flora.

-Database of phylogenetic information hosted by the Yale.
-TreeBASE stores phylogenetic trees and the data matrices used to generate them from published research papers; accepts all types of phylogenetic data (e.g., trees of species, trees of populations, trees of genes) representing all biotic taxa.
+Database of phylogenetic information hosted by Yale.
+TreeBASE stores phylogenetic trees and the data matrices used to generate from published research papers; accepts all types of phylogenetic data (e.g., trees of species, trees of populations, trees of genes) represents all biotic taxa.

 USA National Phenology Network (USA-NPN)